 Give them a good wash

 To loosen up any dirt in your pup’s coat so that they’re easy to clean, give them a quick brush before you put them in the tub.
+(For longhaired dachshunds, we recommend this comb.)
 If you have a super wiggly dachshund, it can always help to have an extra set of hands to keep your pup still while you wash them.
-Pour water over their body using a cup or the shower nozzle on its most gentle pressure, and avoid their head and ears — you’ll want to wash these separately!
+Pour water over their body using a cup or the shower nozzle on its most gentle pressure, and avoid their head and ears — you’ll want to wash these separately.
 Once their coat is wet, lather them up with shampoo, using your hands or a bath brush to work the product into their coat.
 Make sure you clean their entire bodies, from their chest and belly to their paws and under their tails.
 When you rinse them off, you’ll want to be sure you rinse off all the product you used, as remnant shampoo can cause skin sensitivity.

 Wash their head and ears separately